LarrySnyder/stockpyl/docs/getting_started/overview/overview_meio.rst

 100 periods per trial—a very coarse approximation since the simulation runs are very small):

 	.. doctest::
-		:skipif: True	# set to False to run the test
+		:skipif: False	# set to False to run the test

 		>>> from stockpyl.meio_general import meio_by_enumeration
 		>>> from stockpyl.instances import load_instance